10% OFF WITH CODE:

 Learn more about boating safety with Drive a Boat Canada!

-Boat operators need to be aware of situations and conditions that can endanger them and others and know which steps to take to mitigate the risk.
-That’s why boaters are required by law to take a safety course and pass an online boating exam.
-Register today to get your Canada boat license and begin your boating adventure!
+Boat operators need to be aware of situations and conditions that can pose a risk t themselves and others, and know which steps to take to mitigate the risk.
+That’s why boaters are required by law to take a Transport Canada approved safety course and pass an online boating exam.
+Register today with Drive A Boat Canada to get your Canadian boat license and begin your boating adventure!